 Calendar Day shall mean any day including Saturday, Sunday or a Federal Holiday.

+Cluster shall mean a group of Interconnection Requests (one or more) that are studied together for the purpose of conducting Interconnection Studies.

+Cluster Study shall mean an Interconnection Study evaluating one or more Interconnection Requests.

-Clustering shall mean the process whereby a group of Interconnection Requests is studied together, instead of serially, for the purpose of conducting the Interconnection System Impact Study.
+Clustering shall mean the process whereby a group of Interconnection Requests is studied together, instead of serially, for the purpose of conducting the Interconnection Studies.

 Commercial Operation shall mean the status of a Generating Facility that has commenced generating electricity for sale, excluding electricity generated during Trial Operation.